TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 Link to no more than three additional resources to avoid this section becoming too cluttered.

+Link to Ruby docs for all enumerable methods to see that there are many more though they are used less often.
+Name a few here.